-- 1. See the Academic Calendar on page 5 of this catalog to find deadlines for both international students and U.S. residents. - 2.
-TOEFL/GMAT/GRE should be submitted with the application. - 3.
-Before registration and at least once per term. - 4.
-After nine hours in the graduate program have been completed. - 5.
-Check with advisor for requirements and dates. - 6.
-For master's students, following completion of nine-12 hours in the major with a 3.0 average and no later than the semester prior to the final semester of study.
+- 2. TOEFL/IELTS/GMAT/GRE should be submitted with the application. - Before registration and at least once per term.
+3.

+international students and U.S. residents.

+- 4. After nine hours in the graduate program have been completed. - 5.
+Check with advisor for requirements and dates. - For master's students, following completion of 9-12 hours in the 6. major with a 3.0 average and no later than the semester prior to the final semester of study.